chrisrusselljr/blog/content/posts/empowerment.md

 Be helpful, but not as the cost of your plan.

-Compromising your bandwith is the most direct way stagnate growth.
+Compromising your bandwith is stagnation.

 There are enough problems in the world to satisfy everyone.